Omkar-Kamreddi/omkar-kamreddi/README.md

 ## 🔹 Eye Disease Detection App

-Android application using Deep Learning to predict ocular diseases using fundus images.
+Android application using Deep Learning to predict ocular diseases using retinal/fundus images.

 ### Tech Used